ebkr/r2modmanPlus/README.md

 If you're coming from versions prior to 3.0.0, you'll need to manually update, and profiles won't carry across.

 ## Updates
+### 3.0.5
+- Added config editor.
+- Mod author is now visible.
+- Disabled exported mods are now imported and disabled.
+- "Disable all mods" now functions correctly.
+- Clicking dropdown arrow no longer sends you back to the top of the page.
+- Added setting to pre-expand or collapse all cards.

 ### 3.0.4
 - Fixed bug with updates being shown as duplicate entries (caused by 3.0.3)